awsdocs/amazon-eks-user-guide/doc_source/connector-grant-access.md

-# Granting access to a user to view a cluster<a name="connector-grant-access"></a>
+# Granting access to a user to view Kubernetes resources on a cluster<a name="connector-grant-access"></a>

-Grant additional IAM users access to the Amazon EKS console to view information about the Kubernetes workloads and pods running on your connected cluster\.
+Grant additional IAM users access to the Amazon EKS console to view information about Kubernetes resources running on your connected cluster\.

 ## Prerequisites<a name="connector-grant-access-prereqs"></a>